Coral-Inc/bog-forlaget/SECURITY.md

 ## Supported Versions

 These are the supported versions of chrome and edge we accept.
-Please check if you have a Update button if you want to use BogForlaget
+Please check if you have a Update button if you want to use BogForlaget.
+Were getting high tech so please just check twice your version!

 | Version | Supported          |
 | ------- | ------------------ |